Park-SM/HiltBinder/README.md

 ```

 ### *Map Multibinding - custom key*<br>
 > And you can define and use map key annotations.
+In addition to enum classes, you can define other types.
 ```kotlin
 enum class SampleType {
     SAMPLE1, SAMPLE2, DEFAULT